fglmtt/coding/lectures/large-language-models-for-software-engineering.md

 >
 > -- [Gotel, O. and Finkelstein, A.](https://ieeexplore.ieee.org/document/292398)

-Identifying traceability links between requirements and other engineering artefacts, such as code and tests, are especially challenging because written in natural language—a natural fit for LLMs
+Identifying traceability links between requirements and other engineering artefacts, such as code and tests, is especially challenging because written in natural language—a natural fit for LLMs

 ### 2.2.
 Software development